 Electric Reliability and Resiliency in Puerto Rico

-Issues of congressional interest may include the status of federal funding for energy projects and the performance of the electric system, among other considerations.
+Issues of congressional interest may include oversight of actions by DOE and other federal agencies, the status of federal funding for energy projects and the performance of the electric system, among other considerations.

 Federal Funding for the Electric System

-Congress has provided funding for Puerto Rico’s electric power infrastructure through a variety of channels in recent years, though comprehensive and authoritative data on the status of awards is difficult to collect.
-According to the Puerto Rico Electric Power Authority (PREPA), as of June 2023, the Federal Emergency Management Agency (FEMA), the Department of Housing and Urban Development (HUD), and other agencies awarded more than $15 billion in funding to restore and build a reliable and resilient energy system for Puerto Rico.
-Available data as of February 2025 reported by Puerto Rico’s Central Office for Recovery, Reconstruction and Resiliency (COR3) indicates that federal funding since the 2017 hurricanes includes FEMA Public Assistance (approximately $13.5 billion obligated, including approximately $2.5 billion for emergency protective measures), FEMA Hazard Mitigation Assistance (approximately $1 billion authorized), HUD Community Development Block Grant (CDBG)-Disaster Recovery (DR): Electric Grid (approximately $1.9 billion), other HUD CDBG-DR funds (approximately $0.4 billion), and HUD CDBG-Mitigation funds (approximately $0.5 billion) for the Community Energy and Water Resilience Installations Program and other energy-related programs.
+Congress has provided funding for Puerto Rico's electric power infrastructure through a variety of channels since the 2017 hurricanes, although comprehensive and authoritative data on the status of awards is difficult to collect.
+According to the Puerto Rico Electric Power Authority (PREPA), as of June 2023, the Federal Emergency Management Agency (FEMA), the Department of Housing and Urban Development (HUD), and other agencies "awarded over $15 billion of federal funding in total."
+Available data as of May 2025 reported by Puerto Rico's Central Office for Recovery, Reconstruction and Resiliency (COR3) indicates that federal funding since the 2017 hurricanes includes FEMA Public Assistance (approximately $13.6 billion obligated, including approximately $2.5 billion for emergency protective measures), FEMA Hazard Mitigation Assistance (approximately $1 billion authorized), HUD Community Development Block Grant (CDBG)-Disaster Recovery (DR): Electric Grid (approximately $1.9 billion), other HUD CDBG-DR funds (approximately $0.4 billion), and HUD CDBG-Mitigation funds (approximately $0.5 billion) for the Community Energy and Water Resilience Installations Program and other energy-related programs.
 Other funding includes the Puerto Rico Energy Resilience Fund ($1.0 billion) administered by the Department of Energy (DOE).
-DOE has issued a partial loan guarantee to Sunnova Energy Corporation; a loan guarantee to Clean Flexible Energy LLC, for Project Marahu; and a loan guarantee to subsidiaries of Convergent Energy and Power Inc., for projects that include renewable and battery storage development in Puerto Rico.
-Other authorized federal programs that could provide financial assistance for energy projects in Puerto Rico include the Environmental Protection Agency’s Solar for All program and several U.S. Department of Agriculture Rural Development programs.
+From 2023 to 2025, DOE issued a partial loan guarantee to Sunnova Energy Corporation (reportedly canceled in May 2025); a loan guarantee to Clean Flexible Energy LLC, for Project Marahu; and a loan guarantee to subsidiaries of Convergent Energy and Power Inc., for projects that include renewable and battery storage development in Puerto Rico.
+Other authorized federal programs that could provide financial assistance for energy projects in Puerto Rico include the Environmental Protection Agency's Solar for All program and several U.S. Department of Agriculture Rural Development programs.

-Some funding has been allocated to grantees.
-Of the more than $10 billion obligated by FEMA for permanent work under Public Assistance, approximately $2 billion has been disbursed as of February 2025.
-Of the $1.9 billion obligated by HUD’s CDBG-DR for the electric grid, less than 1% had been disbursed as of July 2024.
+Some funding has been allocated to grantees, but the majority of obligated funds remain undisbursed.
+For example, of the more than $10 billion obligated by FEMA for permanent work under Public Assistance, approximately $2 billion has been disbursed as of May 2025.
+Of the $1.9 billion obligated by HUD's CDBG-DR for the electric grid, less than 1% had been disbursed as of July 2024.

 Overview of Puerto Rico's Electric Power System